Headshots

 What the Session Looks Like

 We keep sessions efficient.
 Most real estate agents are busy.
 The studio is in Rockland with free on-site parking — no city logistics, no meters, no parking garages.
-Sessions typically run 45–60 minutes from arrival to final shot.
+The paid session is 30 minutes of shooting; with consultation, wardrobe changes, and on-screen review you're typically door-to-door in 45-60 minutes.

 We'll shoot multiple expressions and slightly different framings so you have options.
 Most agents need at least: a straight-forward headshot for MLS and Zillow, a profile angle that works well for business cards, and a slightly more relaxed version for LinkedIn and social.
 These all come from one session.